 One of my favourite times of the year is late Spring when the weather is a little warmer but not too hot, the flowers are blooming, and it feels like the months of typical English weather are behind us, if only for a few weeks.
 We finally get to enjoy the great outdoors, and who doesn’t love a perfect picnic?
 You find some stuff in the fridge, throw it in a basket, cool bag or your handbag and search the house for a blanket.
 Picnics are a great excuse to catch up with friends or family.

 It got me thinking, who discovered the PICNIC?
-We all know it’s a French word but when you are sitting there tucking into your sausage roll, do you ever think, who decided that eating sandwiches, sausage rolls, sweet treats and orange squash was a thing that should be enjoyed outside on a blanket?
+We all know it’s a French word, but when you are sitting there tucking into your sausage roll, do you ever think, who decided that eating sandwiches, sausage rolls, sweet treats, and orange squash was something that should be enjoyed outside on a blanket?
 You probably don’t, right?

 But it did get me reaching for google to find out just a little about picnics.

 Before we get into the full history of Picnic and their origins, according to my sources (thank you, google), a picnic is a meal that is traditionally taken outside, also known as al fresco.
 It is seen as a type of excursion that ideally should include scenic surroundings, such as a beach, park, lake, castle or somewhere with an impressive view.

 The Picnic (picque-nique) dates back to 17th Century France, meaning it is a social gathering where attendees bring food to share, often referred to as ‘pick at your food’ which makes sense.
 It is also said to be a favourite pastime of the aristocracy, who loved their indoor affairs so much that they held large garden parties in the summer months.

 Coming to England

 The French Revolution arrived, causing most of the aristocracy to flee abroad.
 Most settled in London; not wanting to leave the lifestyle they had come accustomed to and having little money, they bought the Picnic to England.